isuihko/selolaskuri/README.md

 1.8.2018 : More code organizing while creating Java version with NetBeans and now there is updated https://github.com/isuihko/jSelolaskuri.
 Mostly internal changes and adding comments.
 If there are extra spaces in form's input fields (like "   +1612   =1772  "), they are now removed and fields are updated (-> "+1612 =1772").
 Version now 2.0.0.8, 1.8.2018.

+2.8.2018 : Add two new unit tests to check for empty own selo or opponent selo fields.
+Add error checking for empty opponent selo field.
+Version now 2.0.0.9, 2.8.2018.

 --

 The following text is only in Finnish.
 There is about the usage of the Finland's SELO calculation application.